Attiq-Shah/Face-Mask-Detection-Using-CNN/README.md

 # Face-Mask-Detection-Using-CNN
-A Web App which will detect whether face mask is detected on human's face or not.
+A Web App which tells us whether face mask is detected on human's face or not.